 - Canned in natural juice

 Wait, what about avocados and coconuts?
 They’re fruit!

-  Coconuts also have more kilojoules than other fruits and can be more easily over consumed.
-They are

-  also high in saturated fat so it’s important to track them.
+Avocados and coconuts have more kilojoules (calories) and fat than other fruits and coconuts are also high in saturated fat.
+Both can be more easily overconsumed, so it’s important to track them.

-  If fruit is one of my ZeroPoint foods, why does it have a PersonalPoints™ value when I blend it into
+Why does fruit have a Points value when I blend it into a smoothie?

-  a smoothie?